 Just try to relax and remember your long-term focus.

-If you have a real target that is tangible to train for, then every decision you make should reflect that target.
+If you have a tangible target to train for, then every decision you make should reflect that target.
 You can ask yourself this simple question: “Will this decision take me closer to that goal or move me further away from my goal?”

 So be organized, manage your time efficiently, and be proactive.
 Draw up a training schedule and stick to it.

 If you get distracted, make time elsewhere to do the training.
 This is a pivotal point to ensure your cycling training program is successful because there will be days when something interrupts your plans.

 3. Make it easy for you to stick to your training plan

-If you want to achieve great results, you also have to give your training the attention and priority it deserves.
-It’s also much more likely to succeed when you provide the highest priority to your daily training session.
+You must give your training the attention and priority it deserves to achieve great results.
+It’s also much more likely to succeed when you prioritize your daily training session the most.

 Television is probably one of the biggest time consumers in the modern world.
 However, others might be your worst enemy, for example, internet surfing, mobile phones, social media, etc.

 Try to eliminate, or at least dramatically reduce, the time you spend on these tasks.

-The more actions you take to improve your cycling performance, the more positive habits and attitudes you build, the easier it will become to commit to a solid and ambitious training program.
+The more actions you take to improve your cycling performance, the more positive habits and attitudes you build, and the easier it will become to commit to a solid and ambitious training program.

 But most riders will NEVER achieve their goals.

 You can whine about it.

 Or you can find the courage and start taking action today.